Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays pattern containing root and 3 lines after
+displays all lines that do not contain bin